sjyogi73/E-Waste-Management-HTML-CSS-JS/README.md

 (note : This Link Provide a Better Exprience in System View, In the Future Update we can ' Update to Mobile Responsive ' )

                                     Some Sample Picture Of Web Page

-//First Page Image :
+First Page Image :

 ![Screenshot (16)](https://user-images.githubusercontent.com/82278181/147142886-edb41fe4-5bb7-47ea-81aa-272e097a9807.png)